 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-The program code for Digital Business Minor is DIGBUS-MN.
+The plan code for Digital Business Minor is DIGBUS-MN.

 Choose four of the following: